MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 ReportingServiceCrossSiteScriptNotAllowed

 **Description**
 The specified report request contains one or more strings that contain an embedded script.

-The *Details* element of the *BatchError* object contains the strings that caused this error.
+Please refer to the *Details* element of the *BatchError* object for the strings that caused this error.

 ***